Lyellr88/MARM-Protocol/webchat/data/faq.md

 <details>

 **Q: How do I resume or continue a previous session?**
-A: Because session memory doesn’t persist across chats, use `/compile` to summarize your logs.
-Then paste the **reseed block** into a new session alongside `/start marm` and `/log`.
+A: Because session memory doesn’t persist across chats, use /compile to summarize your logs.
+Then paste the **reseed block** into a new session alongside /start marm and /log.

 **Q: What is a reseed prompt?**
-A: After running `/compile`, MARM generates a **paste-ready context block**.
+A: After running /compile, MARM generates a **paste-ready context block**.
 Use it to restore state in a new chat or LLM session.
 </details>

 ---